tom-mi/iBrew/distro/README.md_parts/README_part1.md

 git clone https://github.com/Tristan79/iBrew.git
 ```

-Run `make` (or use the requirements file) to configure the python packages.
+Run `sudo make setup` (or use the requirements file) to configure the python packages.

 #### Update